David Bray and Louise Freckelton

 Our Maremma Dogs (our own 'oddballs')

-We have three amazing livestock guardian dogs - just like 'Oddy' of recent movie fame.
-They guard all our livestock from predation and held during lambing and calving season even telling us each morning where the new lambs are and protecting abandoned lambs.
+We have three amazing livestock guardian dogs, Pepe, Sylvie and Orsa.
+They are just like 'Oddy' of recent movie fame.
+They guard all our livestock from predation and help during lambing and calving season even telling us each morning where the new lambs are and protecting abandoned lambs.
 So far they have certainly prevented the loss of many lambs to foxes and wild dogs.

 The Hooded Robin (Melanodryas cucullata)

 Hooded Robins are classified as vulnerable in NSW because their habitat is now rare.
 They are found in lightly timbered woodland dominated by acacia and/or eucalypts.
 Just the kind of habitat Highfield protects.
 Even though they are vulnerable, we see them pretty much every day.

 Adult males are black and white with a black hood and back, white underpants, black wings, white shoulder bar and wing stripe.
 Females are similar to males but greyer with a brown-grey head and a dark brown wing with a white stripe.
 They are usually seen in pairs or small groups and are rather shy and quiet.

 'Hoodies', as we call them, sit on exposed perches such as dead branches and stumps and pounce on insects.
 They forage on or near the ground.
 We leave some fallen wood in our paddocks so that the Hoodies have handy hunting perches.
 This dad Hoody is supervising bath-time for a baby Hoody at one of our bird baths.

 Kangaroo Grass (Themeda triandra)